 Groups are sub-sets of your organization's Student members that are used to help manage training.
 Administrators and Group Administrators, both those with and without the Student role, can create groups and invite your organization's Student members.
 With a group, you can:

 Monitor the training progress for each group or group member

 Assign due dates to a group

-For example, if you want all of your organization’s managers to undergo basic Linux training, you can great a group called 'Leadership', add all of your managers to that group, and then assign the Linux Professional Institute(LPI) Certifications Track Learning Path to the 'Leadership' Group.
+For example, if you want all of your organization’s managers to undergo basic Linux training, you can create a group called 'Leadership', add all of your managers to that group, and then assign the Linux Professional Institute(LPI) Certifications Track Learning Path to the 'Leadership' group.

 For more information over groups, review the following FAQs: